Nesvilab/MSFragger/README.md

 For documentation on MSFragger itself (the search parameters), see MSFragger [Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).

 ## Questions and Technical Support
-Please post your questions/bug reports regarding MSFragger itself on the [MSFragger GitHub page](https://github.com/Nesvilab/MSFragger), or if more appropriate on [FragPipe page] (https://github.com/Nesvilab/FragPipe).
+Please post your questions/bug reports regarding MSFragger itself on the [MSFragger GitHub page](https://github.com/Nesvilab/MSFragger), or if more appropriate on [FragPipe page](https://github.com/Nesvilab/FragPipe).

 ## Requests for Collaboration
 If you would like to propose a new collaboration that can take advantage of MSFragger and related tools, please contact Alexey Nesvizhskii directly.